Quito and 4 Day Coral I & II Cruise – Eastern Galapagos Islands

 Following the city tour, you will be driven to the “Middle of the World City” complex, which is located 11 miles north of Quito.
 Here, you will see the monument of the equatorial line, a 98 ft high stone trapezoidal monument with a brass globe on top.
 The monument forms the focal point of a park and leisure area with gift shops and restaurants.
 Overnight in Quito.
 (B)

-North Seymour Island (dry landing).
+North Seymour (Dry landing).
 This is one of the busiest tourist destinations on the archipelago.
 Off of Baltra Island (where the airport is located) and not far from Santa Cruz, North Seymour is the most accessible for day trips out of Santa Cruz’s main port, Puerto Ayora.
-You will have an approximately two hour walk amidst large nesting colonies of blue-footed boobies, magnificent and great frigatebirds, and swallow-tailed gulls for an in depth encounter with sea bird breeding cycles.
+You will have an approximately two-hour walk amidst large nesting colonies of blue-footed boobies, magnificent and great frigatebirds, and swallow-tailed gulls for an in-depth encounter with sea bird breeding cycles as well as sea lions.
 You will also encounter sea lions, land iguanas, and on a lucky day, you might even come across a Galapagos Snake.
-(Duration: 2 hour walk/30 minute snorkeling).
+(Duration: 2-hour walk/30-minute snorkeling).
 Overnight aboard the ship.
 (B,L,D)

-After the visit, you will go to San Cristobal Airport for the return flight to Quito.
+After the visit, you will go to San Cristobal Airport for your flight to Quito.
 Upon Arrival, you will be transferred to your hotel.
 Overnight in Quito.
 (B)

 Day 7 (Thu): Quito.